H1emu/h1z1-server-QuickStart/README.md

 ## Usage

-run `npm i` to install dependencies / update packages.
+run `npm ci` to install dependencies.

 then run `npm run *NAMEOFSERVER/CLIENT*` the server/client of your choice.